Social Security & Taxation

 First of all, your income is taxed according to the territorial principle: Only what you earn or what accrues in Hong Kong is subject to Hong Kong income tax as well.
 Tax rates in Hong Kong deserve their reputation of being competitively low.
 They rise progressively with higher salaries.
 Nevertheless, the maximum rate, even for the top tax bracket, is only 17%.

 To avoid double taxation, Hong Kong has concluded negotiations with a number of countries regarding double taxation relief.
 These agreements come into play if a fiscal resident has to pay taxes on his or her income in other countries and thus would have to tax the same income twice.

 The largest chunk of your Hong Kong income tax burden will probably be your salaries tax.
-All wages, salaries, and director’s fees are subject to Hong Kong income tax.
+All wages, salaries, and director’s fees are subject to this tax.
 Additionally, the large majority of all other benefits you might receive from your company are also taxable.
 Such taxable benefits include bonuses, commission and rebates, leave pay, and end-of-contract gratuities.
 Any shares or options that are part of your remuneration are also taxed, as is accommodation provided by your employer.
 Furthermore, it does not matter when these payments are made or whether they exceed your terms of employment.

-Hong Kong Income Tax: Other Kinds of Taxation
+Other Kinds of Income Taxation

 Hong Kong’s income tax does not include any taxes on interests, dividends, or royalties.
 There is no capital gains tax in Hong Kong, either.
 The only case in which you have to pay taxes on capital gains is, as mentioned above, if shares or options are part of your regular remuneration.
 These are subject to the same Hong Kong income tax as normal salaries.